VOCdevShy/Q-Learning_Frozen_Lake/README.md

   - 8x8 map
   - 16x16 map
 <br>(The list of predefined maps and random generations ones are in the `map.txt` file in the `tools` folder.)</br>

+### Q-Injection
+The **Q-Injection** is a functionality that have for goal to test Q-Tables like:
+  - Randomized Q-Table
+  - Trained Q-Table (obtained by a training done by our team)
+  - A start of trained Q-Table (Three Value)

+But also to train them to obtain better results using the Exploration X Exploitation method.
+<br> (_For more information about the Q-Injection read the_ `injection.md` _file in the_ `tools` _folder_)

 <h3>For those who are interested by the calculation of the Q-Table here is an explication: